 Authors will receive a PDF file of the complete paper by email.
 In the interest of speed, corrections must be returned within 48 hours.

-A manuscript handling fee of US$30 (200RMB) is required for a manuscript selected to be peer- reviewed.
-A publication fee of US$60 (400RMB) per printed page is required.
+A manuscript handling fee of US$ 30 (200RMB) is required for a manuscript selected to be peer-reviewed.
+A publication fee of US$ 60 (400RMB) per printed page is required (this fee will be waived if authors choose Open Access model and pay Open Access charges).
 No additional charge is required for black-white figures.
-A charge of US$200 (1200 RMB) is required for each color page reproduced in the journal.
+A surcharge of US$ 200 (1200 RMB) is required for each colour page reproduced in the journal.

 Authors unable to pay publication fee may apply at the time of submission for a waiver.
 Application forms must be signed by the senior official of the institution with which the corresponding author is affiliated and sent to the editorial office mail or by Fax (+86-21-5492-0954).